On this page

-Risk profiling is a simple tool used to categorise where you fit on the risk-taking spectrum.
-Some people are natural risk-takers, while others are not.
-Some people are very comfortable placing their money in higher risk investments so they have the opportunity to generate a higher return, while others are more conservative and cannot stand the thought of losing money.
+Your risk tolerance is how emotionally comfortable you are with taking financial risk.
+Some people are natural risk-takers; others are not.
+Some people are very comfortable placing their money into higher risk investments (so they have the opportunity to generate a higher return), while others are more conservative and cannot stand the thought of losing money.
 Neither investment choice is right or wrong; it just needs to be the right one for you.

 - Personal goals